RobotLocomotion/drake-external-examples/drake_poetry/README.md

-# Python Project with Drake Installed from pip
+# Python Project with Drake Installed from Poetry

 This installs Drake using [`poetry`](https://python-poetry.org/), the Python package manager.